aqilhanafi/Genius.Me/README.md

 # Genius.Me

-Developed a comprehensive telemedicine application, TanyaDr., utilizing Flutter framework, enabling seamless doctor consultation experiences.
-Designed and implemented a user-friendly interface, allowing patients to schedule appointments, securely communicate with doctors, and access medical records.
+Designed and developed an interactive web application featuring a dynamic quiz platform inspired by renowned platforms such as Kahoot! and Quizizz, allowing users to engage in immersive and educational quiz experiences.